nathanwkwong/react-websocket-order-book/README.md

 ## Description

-A simple order book UI display with React and websocket.
-Websocket API for the data: https://docs.kraken.com/api/docs/websocket-v2/book
+A simple order book UI display with React and websocket using public API from: https://docs.kraken.com/api/docs/websocket-v2/book

 ## Project setup